Danni-Du/danni-du.github.io/_pages/about.md

 Assessing the impact of the ocean data assimilation on MJO predictions in coupled subseasonal forecast models
 ------
-Though the atmospheric biases might hinder the contribution from the improved ocean initialization on the MJO prediction, a better initialization of the ocean stratification can lead to better forecasted ocean mixing and air-sea interactions, and thus more realistic MJO propagation across the Maritime Continent.
+Though the atmospheric biases might hinder the contribution from the improved ocean initialization to the MJO prediction, a better initialization of the ocean stratification can lead to better forecasted ocean mixing and air-sea interactions, and thus more realistic MJO propagation across the Maritime Continent.

 Investigating the MJO predictability change under global warming using an information theory technique
 ------